The Institute’s goal of preserving and promoting jazz includes introducing people around the world to this great American art form.

 In May 2010 the Institute partnered with the U.S. Department of State to present a jazz education tour of China.
 Herbie Hancock, Dee Dee Bridgewater, and the Institute’s college students performed for thousands of people at the Shanghai 2010 Expo and Beijing’s Forbidden City Concert Hall.
 Continuing the tradition of offering jazz education programs for citizens of the world, the musicians also led a master class at Beijing’s National Center for the Performing Arts.

-The Institute visited the Russian Federation in May of 2012.
-Herbie Hancock and Dee Dee Bridgewater, accompanied Institute Alumni Otis Brown (drums), Gerald Clayton (piano), Lisa Henry (vocals), Mike Rodriguez (trumpet), Walter Smith (saxophone) and Ben Williams (bass), performed at the Moscow International House of Music and the Mikhailovsky Theatre in St. Petersburg.
+The Institute traveled to Russia in May 2012.
+Herbie Hancock and Dee Dee Bridgewater, accompanied Monk Institute Alumni Otis Brown (drums), Gerald Clayton (piano), Lisa Henry (vocals), Mike Rodriguez (trumpet), Walter Smith (saxophone) and Ben Williams (bass), performed at the Moscow International House of Music and the Mikhailovsky Theatre in St. Petersburg.
 The trip also included master classes for young, aspiring music students in both cities, including a master class in the famed Hermitage Theater in St. Petersburg and the Gnesin Academy in Moscow, as well as a reception at Spaso House, the U.S. Ambassador’s Residence.

 The Institute continues to bring jazz education to communities around the world.
-In 2013 and 2014, the students of the Institute of Jazz Performance visited Israel, Japan, Mexico, Sweden and Turkey.
-Each tour entails performing as an ensemble and with many of today’s top jazz artists, as well as conducting free master classes and workshops for students.
+Since 2013, the students of the Institute of Jazz Performance have visited Cuba, France, Israel, Japan, Mexico, Sweden, Turkey, and Panama.
+Each visit entails performing as an ensemble and with many of today’s top jazz artists, as well as conducting free master classes and workshops for students.

 In the coming years, the Institute plans to continue producing international tours and bringing jazz to all parts of the world.